jianlin-cheng/DeepGRN/README.md

 ## Prepare label data for custom training

-In additional to the input files you need for prediction (the target region files are not required), you need to prepare the label information for training.
+In additional to the input feature information mentioned in [Prepare input features for training and prediction](#Prepare-input-features-for-training-and-prediction), you need to prepare the label information for training.

 ### label data